AnnNaserNabil/AutoMLBench/README.md

 ---
 ## 📜 Conclusion
-MLCom is a powerful tool for benchmarking machine learning models effortlessly.
+automlbench is a powerful tool for benchmarking machine learning models effortlessly.
 It automates model training, comparison, and visualization while providing flexibility for advanced feature engineering.

 🚀 **Try AutoMLBench now and simplify your ML workflows!** 🚀